NLmeng/KORE-SSIS-Project/README.md

      - Set the connection to the production database.
      - Configure the lookup to match `UserID` in the `prod.Users` table.
      - Set the lookup to redirect rows with no matching entries to the **No Match Output** (new records).
-     - Map the columns from the input to the lookup columns:
+     - Map the columns from the input to the lookup columns.

 3. **OLE DB Destination - Production Users (Insert New Records)** Inserts new records into the `prod.Users` table.